 GoFundMe Review: Crowdfunding for Nonprofits and Other Businesses

-In the year 2020, GoFundMe is everywhere.
+For better or worse, GoFundMe is everywhere.
 You’ve probably seen countless people use this online fundraising platform to get money for medical bills, weddings, and more.

 But what if you don’t want to use GoFundMe for a personal cause?
 What if you want to use it as a business owner instead?

 Well, if you have a nonprofit or a niche local business, GoFundMe could be a great fundraising, or crowdfunding, platform for you.
 And in this review, we’ll help you decide.
 We’ll explain who should use GoFundMe, what costs to expect, and how you get money.

 GoFundMe is best for nonprofits (and some business charity needs)

 We like a lot about GoFundMe, but that doesn’t mean it’s a good fit for most businesses.

 GoFundMe doesn’t work like many of the popular crowdfunding platforms out there.
 For example, it’s not reward-based crowdfunding (in which you promise backers something in return for their money), and it’s not equity-based crowdfunding (in which backers get company equity in return for their money).

 Instead, GoFundMe campaigns are strictly donation-based.
 A backer gives you a donation out of the goodness of their hearts―not because they expect something in return.
 (This is why GoFundMe is known for charity needs, like paying medical bills).